axiom-crypto/axiom-ideas/README.md

 ## Workflow
 Here you will find a library of ideas that have been built or can be built on Axiom.
 Feel free to read through them for inspiration and explore the topics you are interested in.

-If you would like to work on any ideas listed here or propose your own, feel free to directly reach out to the team ([Discord](https://discord.com/invite/4nDgMUq7Ra)).
-We will work out a proposal together to ensure that you can successfully build out the ideas.
+If you would like to work on any ideas listed here or propose your own, comment directly on the Github issue or come discuss with us on [Telegram](https://t.me/axiom_discuss).